 - We just like to help

-- The average supervisor or middle manager salary is about £30k per year which equates to approximately £16 per hour (not including all the other employee costs companies have to pay).
+- The average supervisor or middle manager salary is about £30k per year which equates to approximately £16 per hour (not including all the other employee costs companies must pay).

 - As soon as you start to try and help solve a technical problem the clock is ticking.
 Not just for your colleague but for you too.
 So, all issues are multiplied by at least 2!